Gwali-1/Swytch/docs/docs/ActorPool.md

 In this example, the Tell method sends the message "Hello, Actor!" to one of the available LogActor instances, which will then log the message to the console.

-By registering your actors and sending messages, you can easily build concurrent, scalable applications using the actor model.
+By registering your actors and sending messages, you can easily build fast, concurrent, scalable applications using the actor model.

 ### Complete Example